UNIVERSITY OF SZEGED

 LINGUISTICS

-Programme director: Dr. Anna Fenyvesi
+Programme director: Anna Fenyvesi

 Institute of English and American Studies